 A child has a Special Educational Need if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
 This is provision which is different from or additional to that which is normally available to pupils of the same age.

 There are four broad areas of Special Educational Needs

 - Communication and interaction

 - Sensory and/or physical needs

-If you have concerns about your child, please speak to their class teacher or the Special Educational Needs Co-ordinator (SENCO), who is Rebecca Hunt.
+If you have concerns about your child, please speak to their class teacher or the Special Educational Needs and Disabilities Co-ordinator (SENDCo), who is Rebecca Hunt.

-As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEN in the local area.
-Newham’s Local Offer is available on the Newham Website (or by clicking this link) and tells parents how to access services in their area and what to expect from these services.
+As part of the Children and Families Act 2013, Local Authorities are required to publish a ‘Local Offer’ which sets out support that is available for children and young people with SEND in the local area.
+Newham’s Local Offer is available on the Newham Families Website and tells parents how to access services in their area and what to expect from these services.
 Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEN.